zackc0724/Group_Assignment_Team_02/README.md

 ## 5. Authentication & Access Control
 ### Authentication
-* [cite_start]Users log in via the main window using a username and password[cite: 330].
+* ]Users log in via the main window using a username and password 330].
-* [cite_start]The `auth.AuthManager` class handles credential verification against a list of pre-populated or admin-created `UserAccount` objects[cite: 203].
+* ]The `auth.AuthManager` class handles credential verification against a list of pre-populated or admin-created `UserAccount` objects.
-* [cite_start]A "Logout" button is available within each role's dashboard to terminate the session and return to the login screen[cite: 330].
+* ]A "Logout" button is available within each role's dashboard to terminate the session and return to the login screen.

 ### Default Credentials
 * **Admin:** username: `admin`, password: `admin`